 - has leave to enter the UK given as a result of a maintenance undertaking

 - has leave to enter the UK only as a result of the fact that they are awaiting the outcome of an appeal against a decision to vary, or refuse to vary, limited leave.

-Only those that fall within the s115(9) definition are excluded from HB/CTB.
-Anyone who falls outside the definition and who is habitually resident (i.e. not a 'person from abroad') is entitled to HB/CTB.
-A person will not be subject to immigration control if they are:
+Only those that fall within the s115(9) definition are excluded from HB/CTR.
+Anyone who falls outside the definition and who is habitually resident (i.e. not a 'person from abroad') is entitled to HB/CTR.
+A person is not subject to immigration control if he/she is: